Instructions: back to home page

 cable or raceway shall be protected from penetration by screws or nails by

-width to cover the area of the wiring.
-A thinner plate that provides equal
+to cover the area of the wiring.
+A thinner plate that provides equal or

 (a) ¼ inch thick